LAND, HEALING & LIBERATION PROJECT

 For justice workers, too often we see movements implode as internal conflict destroys trust amongst members.
 More and more movement builders are waking up to the fact that movements will not succeed without deep internal self-work, healing trauma and building community.
 Movement workers also need time to think, strategically plan, and grow their work, which is best done when people have time and space together.

-This project intends to exist as the deepest expression of belonging, community, healing, interdependence and love.
+This project intends to exist as the deepest expression of belonging, community, healing, interdependence, spirituality and love.
 We are attempting to create the conditions where people can experience healing from violence and trauma in nature, both alone and in community with others.
 We hope to help break the isolation and silos many feel within this culture of individualism and modernity.
 We are attempting to provide the movement a space to work out its conflicts and tensions, and to innovate for the future.

 We are certain that the land belonged to and still belongs to the trees, the water, the plants and animals that have been its inhabitants for centuries.
 We honor that the first people who lived in harmony with this land were the Awaswas-speaking Uypi Tribe of The Amah Mutsun Tribal Band.